Daksh209/ClauseIQ/README.md

 # Project Objective

-The primary objective of LexiScan Auto is to build a production-style AI pipeline capable of:
+The primary objective of ClauseIQ is to build a production-style AI pipeline capable of:

 1. Extracting text from scanned legal contracts and PDF files
 2. Detecting legal entities using a custom-trained NLP model